-The Truth About Mortgage Refinancing Revealed By Massachusetts Mortgage Expert
+The Truth About Mortgage Refinancing Revealed by Massachusetts Mortgage Expert

 * Your credit score counts... big time.
 If you've had credit problems in the past like a bankruptcy, it might make sense to wait a while for your credit score to recover before trying to refinance.
 Most lenders make it hard for people with less than perfect credit to get the best deals.
 But, again, if you choose to let an expert like a mortgage broker get involved in the process, they can often find loan options that most homeowners didn’t even know existed - which can save you thousands over the long haul.

-Milford, Massachusetts - based mortgage expert Shawn Figlioli specializes in providing mortgage information to Massachusetts residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.
+Wareham, Massachusetts - based mortgage expert Tim Sturtevant specializes in providing mortgage information to Massachusetts residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.